1Password/scim-examples/deprecated/README.md

 ### Steps to deprecate a deployment method

-All deprecations will take place through a merge request which must be approved by a 1Password employee.
+All deprecations will take place through a merge request and must be approved by a 1Password employee.

 1. Identify a candidate for deprecation using the [above criteria](#process-for-deprecating-deployment-methods) along with insights from Integrations Support, your experience, and changes to dependencies, required utilities, host platforms, and technologies.
    - There are no hard and fast rules here, and no single criteria.
 When making deprecation decisions, the focus should be on ensuring the best possible experience for 1Password SCIM Bridge users.